 It’s worth keeping in mind, though, that the estimates for how much new gold will be mined each year are just that – estimates.
 If we increase the annual production (the flow) to 3,500, the Stock to Flow ratio decreases to ~54.

 While we’re at it, why not calculate the total value of all gold that’s been mined?
-This, in some ways, may be compared to the market capitalization of cryptocurrencies.
+This, in some ways, can be compared to the market capitalization of cryptocurrencies.
 If we take a price of about $1500 per troy ounce of gold, the total value of all gold comes to around $9 trillion.
 This sounds like a lot, but actually, if you’d combine it all into one cube, you could fit that cube into a single football stadium!

 Comparably, the highest total value of the Bitcoin network had been around $300 billion in late 2017 and is hovering around $120 billion at the time of writing.